The Differences In Hardwood Flooring

-Ability installs Solid, Engineered, and Laminate Flooring.
-A common question that we are asked, “What are the differences?”
+A common question that we are asked, “What are the differences between the Solid, Engineered, Vinyl and Laminate?”

 Below are the definitions, pictures, and tips to keep in mind about each one.